greenhouse

 1. The first thing to do is to build the end walls first.

-2. Next, attach a joint of pipe to a piece of 1 x 4 wood to have an outline.
+2. Next, attach a pipe joint to a piece of 1 x 4 wood to have an outline.

 3. Use pressure-treated lumber for the poly-tunnel end frames.